royshil/SfM-Toy-Library/README.md

  * VisualSFM http://ccwu.me/vsfm/
  * Bundler http://www.cs.cornell.edu/~snavely/bundler/

-SfM-Toy-Library is now using OpenCV 3, which introduced many new convenience functions to Structure from Motion, the implementation is much cleaner and simpler.
+SfM-Toy-Library is now using OpenCV 3, which introduced many new convenience functions to Structure from Motion (see my [blog post](http://www.morethantechnical.com/2016/10/17/structure-from-motion-toy-lib-upgrades-to-opencv-3/) for details), making the implementation much cleaner and simpler.

 Ceres solver was chosen to do bundle adjustment, for its simple API, straightforward modeling of the problem and long-term support.